St. Peter's Basilica

-In 324 AD, Constantine commissioned a cathedral dedicated especially to the Apostle Peter.
+Commonly referred to as the 'mother of all churches,' St. Peter's Basilica was comissioned in 324 AD by Constantine as a church to be dedicated to the Apostle Peter.
 The church was reportedly built on the burial site of this most influential Christian, who was crucified upside down in the nearby Circus of Nero in 64 AD.
-The original church was destroyed in the 16th century, and the present church was built on the very same site.
+The original church was destroyed in the 16th century, and the present church was built on the same site.
 Guided tours of excavations around Peter's tomb are available.
 Fall and winter closures are about one hour earlier.
-For guided tours of the Necropolis, apply by e-mail at the Ufficio degli Scavi, firstname.lastname@example.org.
-METRO: Ottaviano/San Pietro, BUS: 46, 87
+It is also possible to visit the top of St. Peter's dome by either climbing the stairs (about 500 steps) for 5 euro or taking the elevator all the way up for 7 euro.
+METRO: Ottaviano/San Pietro, BUS: 46, 64, 492.

 - Basilica including grottoes Free